Micro-cosm/micro-private-sprinkler/README.md

 This project is intended for deployment to GCP and leverages Cloud Identity providers for authentication.
 This project assumes that GCP is enabled with support for:

-    - Cloud Identity w/configured providers, or, Firebase authentication is enabled.
+   - **Cloud Identity** w/configured providers, or, Firebase authentication will work fine, too.
-    - IoT Core minimally configured for pub/sub access
+   - **IoT Core** minimally configured for pub/sub access
-    - Cloud Run access for client ui deployment, or at minimum a source repository that can serve a static Angular app, (e.g. firebase hosting)
+   - **Cloud Run** access for client UI deployment, or at minimum, a source repository that can serve a static Angular app, (e.g. firebase hosting)

 # Quickstart